LauraAmabili/DigitalForensics/MLforFraudDetection.md

-NN are able to model complex pattern-> generalization of logistic regression Neuron that implement a logistic or linear regression depending on the function the function is called act func
+NN are able to model complex pattern-> generalization of logistic regression Neuron that implement a logistic or linear regression depending on the function the function is called activation function
-Basic core unit of a NN as a neuron that receive as input thevalues of the feature of the dataset ( preprocessed) and then you are gonna wakes them with the same paramenter of the logistic function
+Basic core unit of a NN as a neuron that receive as input the values of the feature of the dataset ( preprocessed) and then you are gonna wakes them with the same paramenter of the logistic function

 weights of the node
 For each single node of a NN you are combining them with different weights

-We generalize such concept and we alyze what is a MLP, just a combination of neurons organized in layer. you have an inpout layer, hidden ( feature extractionb layer), and putput layer you are creating feature that are combination of the weights
+We generalize such concept and we analyze what is a MLP, just a combination of neurons organized in layer. you have an inpout layer, hidden ( feature extractionb layer), and putput layer you are creating feature that are combination of the weights